stella05925/DNS-Libcomp-VibeFinder/README.md

 Clone the repository:
 git clone https://github.com/your-username/vibe_finder.git
-Navigate to the project directory:
+Navigate to the project directory: cd vibe_finder

-cd vibe_finder
+Activate Venv:
-Install the necessary dependencies:
+myenv\Scripts\activate

-npm install
+Install the necessary dependencies: npm install

 Set up your environment variables for the Spotify API (create a .env file in the root directory and add your Spotify API credentials):

 SPOTIFY_CLIENT_ID=your_spotify_client_id
 SPOTIFY_CLIENT_SECRET=your_spotify_client_secret

 Run the development server:

-npm start
+python -m streamlit run vibe_finder.py

 Usage
 Open your web browser and navigate to http://localhost:3000.
 Select keywords that match your current mood and vibe.